LIMUNIMI/ASMD/docs/Scientific_notes.rst

 Previously, the BPM was always forced to 20, so that, if the BPM is not available, notes duration can still be expressed in seconds.

-Since 0.4, the BPM is simply set to 60 if not available; however, positions of beats are always provided, so that the user can reconstruct the instant BPM.
+Since 0.5, the BPM is simply set to 60 if not available; however, positions of beats are always provided, so that the user can reconstruct the instant BPM.
 The function ``get_initial_bpm`` from the Python API also provides a way to retrieve the initial instant BPM from the score.

 An easy way to get an approximative BPM, is to `stretch` the score to the duration of the corresponding performance.
-This can also be done for the beats, and consequently, for the instant BPM.
+This can also be done for the beats, and, consequently, for the instant BPM.
 For instance, let `T_0` and `T_1` be the initial and ending time of the performance, and let `t_0` and `t_1` be the initial and ending times of the score.
 Then, the stretched times of the score at the average performance BPM are given by: